oliverKilgallon/JSMissileCommand/README.md

 # JSMissileCommand
-Creating missile command, a 1980s arcade game, in JavaScript and run on an extremely minimal HTML and CSS setup.
+Creating missile command, a 1980s arcade game, in raw JavaScript and run on an extremely minimal HTML and CSS setup.